 "fascinatingly complex, audacious and at times brain-poppingly clever work" (Neil Cooper, Herald Scotland)

 Rebecca Sharp is a writer and interdisciplinary artist whose work encompasses poetry, plays and performance; in spoken-word, installation, and print; collaborative and participatory projects.

-Currently the inaugural Artist in Residence with the Centre for Energy Ethics (CEE) at the University of St Andrews, supported by Creative Scotland and CEE.
-Researching and writing a new full-length poetry collection for publication in 2024.
+Based in Fife, Scotland.
+Currently the inaugural Artist in Residence with the Centre for Energy Ethics (CEE) at the University of St Andrews, supported by Creative Scotland and CEE, researching and writing a new full-length poetry collection for publication in 2024.

 In 2020 she received a Literature Matters Award from the Royal Society of Literature to write the poetry pamphlet collection Rough Currency (Tapsalteerie 2021), exploring our various entanglements with fossil fuels and the oil economy.
 A preview selection of the poems won 2nd Prize in The Art of Energy Awards 2021 (Centre for Energy Ethics, University of St Andrews).

+She has received funding awards from Creative Scotland, Arts Council England, Society of Authors, Tom McGrath Trust, Playwrights' Studio Scotland, Gaelic Books Council, and the Royal Society of Literature.
 She has held residencies with a range of organisations including METAL Liverpool, Edge Hill University, the Bothy Project, Creative Carbon Scotland, and StAnza: Scotland’s International Poetry Festival.
-She regularly reads at poetry and literature festivals, and in 2017 represented Scotland at the International Poetry Festival of Nicaragua in Granada.
+She regularly reads at poetry and literature events and festivals throughout Scotland and the UK, and in 2017 represented Scotland at the International Poetry Festival of Nicaragua in Granada.